-As the penetrating trajectories have barely been explicitly studied in the literature, these weak peaks, also appearing for grazing external trajectories, have been considered as the only fingerprint of the nonlocal response of the CPBs \cite{Christensen_2014_ACSNano}.
+Since penetrating trajectories have scarcely been examined in the literature, these weak CBP peaks --also observed for grazing external trajectories-- have been interpreted as the only fingerprint of the nonlocal response of the electron gas at the nanoscale \cite{Christensen_2014_ACSNano}.

-Furthermore, the analytical expression of the EEL probability [Eq.\ \eqref{eq:EELprobabilitygen}] allows to analyze the spectra in terms of the multipoles safely, which ultimately depends on two kinds of parameters: those related to the sample, such as the size $a$, and the material, through the Wigner-Seitz radius $r_{s}$ or the plasma frequency $\omega_{p}$, the dispersion parameter $\beta$, and the damping $\gamma$; and those related to the electron probe, such as the impact parameter $b$, and the velocity $v$.
-In the following sections we proceed to calculate and analyze the dependence of the EEL probability on those parameters that are typically studied in experiments: the electron probe's impact parameter and velocity, and the size of the NP.
+Furthermore, the analytical expression of the EEL probability enables a robust multipole-resolved analysis of the spectra, which ultimately depends on two categories of parameters.
+(1) Sample-related parameters, such as the size $a$, and the material properties (Wigner-Seitz radius $r_{s}$, plasma frequency $\omega_{p}$, dispersion parameter $\beta$, and damping $\gamma$); and (2) probe-related parameters, such as the electron impact parameter $b$, and velocity $v$.
+In the following sections, we compute and analyze how the EEL probability varies with those parameters that are most frequently explored in experiments: the electron probe's impact parameter and velocity, and the nanoparticle size.